-How to Crochet with Two Colors – The Ultimate Guide
+How to Crochet with Two (or More) Colors

 Easily crochet with two colors like a pro and learn how to add, switch and change colors (for projects in the round and flat), how to carry yarn, and how to catch floats (on both right and wrong side rows).
 This technique is a mix of Intarsia, Tapestry and Fair-Isle Crochet.
 You’ll be a master of colorwork in no time!

 Before we begin, I would like to thank you for visiting Jo to the World Creations, a site dedicated to helping you give the gift of crochet.

 More free patterns (that make awesome crochet gifts) are on the way!
 Sign up for my emails, follow me and never wonder “What should I make for…” again!